 Discovered in 1871 by P.J.
 Hjelm in Uppsala, Sweden.
 Molybdenum is a lustrous, silvery coloured metal which has an abundance of 1.5 ppm in the earth's crust.
 In many instances, it shows a resemblance to tungsten with which it tends to be paired in the transition series in the periodic table, but their chemistries tend to show more distinct differences than might be expected.
 Molybdenum has a high melting point and applications for the pure metal take advantage of this; for example, the pure material is used as resistance heating elements in furnaces, as filament supports in electric lamps, and as electrodes for mercury vapour lamps.
-Molybdenum is used as an alloying agent in certain grades of steel, Permalloys and Stellites (a series of alloys which contain varying proportions of Cr, Co, W and Mo, are very hard and are used in cutting tools and to protect surfaces subject to heavy wear).
-A material grown as a monocrystal, generally to a specific orientation, dimension and surface finish.
+Molybdenum is used as an alloying agent in certain grades of steel, Permalloys and Stellites (a series of alloys which contain varying proportions of Cr, Co, W and Mo, are very hard and are used in cutting tools and to protect surfaces subject to heavy wear).Single Crystal - A material grown as a monocrystal, generally to a specific orientation, dimension and surface finish.
 It may contain a dopant.
 Single crystals are usually made to order.